billzyx/oneclicks_wifi_android/README.md

 http://wifi.oneclicks.cn

-An android app aims for accurate wifi portal login.
+An android app aims for acclerate wifi portal login.

 You can custom your own login way by only write a simple class.